 When shopping for coverage on your new car, it’s important to compare policies from multiple companies to find the right balance of protection and cost.

-Jerry partners with over 50 insurance carriers and shows you quotes side-by-side, so you can see exactly how different coverage options and deductibles affect your premium.
+Jerry partners with 100+ insurers and shows you quotes side-by-side, so you can see exactly how different coverage options and deductibles affect your premium.
 You can compare full coverage policies in minutes and find the right protection for your budget.

 Gap insurance vs. new car replacement